 Seek emergency veterinary medical treatment.
 Symptoms of atenolol overdose include a slow heart beat, shortness of breath, fainting, dizziness, weakness, confusion, nausea and vomiting.

 Atenolol may cause drowsiness.
-Tell the veterinarian your pet is taking atenolol prior to any surgery on the animal.
+Tell the veterinarian your pet is taking atenolol prior to any surgery on your pet.

 Tell your veterinarian if your pet is being given a heart medication such as diltiazem (Cardizem) or digoxin; insulin; a nonsteroidal anti-inflammatory (NSAID) such as carprofen (Rimadyl) or aspirin; a respiratory medication such as Albuterol (Ventolin); cimetidine (Tagamet); or prescription or over the counter cough medicines, or cold medicines.
 Drugs other than those listed may also interact with atenolol.
 Talk to your veterinarian or pharmacist before giving any prescription or over the counter medicines.

-Do not stop giving atenolol abruptly unless you are directed to do so by the veterinarian.
+Do not stop giving atenolol abruptly unless you are directed to do so by your veterinarian.
 Stopping abruptly may make the condition worse.
 Atenolol may cause drowsiness.

 Should be stored at room temperature.